In this article, we will discuss in detail what are the new features that get introduced in System Center Virtual Machine Manager 1711.

 VMM 2016 currently supports only deploying SLB Virtual IPs (VIPs) using Powershell.
 With VMM 1711, you can configure SLB VIPs while deploying multi-tier applications using Service Templates.
 In addition, VMM supports load balancing of both public and internal network traffic.
 Check this article for more information.

 Configure guest clusters in SDN through VMM

 VMM 1711 supports guest clustering through an Internal Load Balancer(ILB) Virtual IP(VIP).
 The ILB uses probe ports which are created on the guest cluster VMs to identify the active node.
-At any given time, the probe port of only the active node responds to the ILB and all the traffic directed to the VIP is routed to the active node.
-See this article for more information.
+At any given time, the probe port of only the active node responds to the ILB, and all the traffic directed to the VIP is routed to the active node.
+Check this article for more information.